 Do you ever feel stuck in a rut in your guitar playing?
-That your progress is not as it should be in view of the amount of hours you’re putting in?
+That your progress is not as it should be in view of the number of hours of practice you’re putting in?
 Do you want to get unstuck and take your guitar playing to the next level?

-If you implement these simple tips, you will not only start making progress much faster, but you’ll enjoy the process more.
+If you implement these simple guitar practicing tips, you will not only start improving much faster, but you’ll enjoy the process even more.

-Record yourself on video and when you watch it, look out for the things that can be improved.
+Record yourself on video and when you watch it back, look out for the things that can be improved.

 Answer these questions and work on specific problems you can identify one at a time.